-Where \Box denotes a space character and ε denotes the empty string.
+Where ${\sqcup}$ denotes a space character and $\epsilon$ denotes the empty string.
 Note that we did not write the following similar grammar.

 The reason is that this latter grammar is what we call left recursive.
-In particular, the production <expr><ws><op><ws><expr> is problematic for mechanical reasons: when we convert our BNF into a program (a parser), it is possible to construct a program that recursively expands the left <expr> infinitely without ever consuming any input.
+In particular, the production <expr><ws><expr> is problematic for mechanical reasons: when we convert our BNF into a program (a parser), it is possible to construct a program that recursively expands the left <expr> infinitely without ever consuming any input.
 When using recursive descent parsers such a parser combinators, we must be careful to ensure that recursive parsers always consume some input on each step, otherwise, we run the very real danger of our parser getting stuck in an infinite loop.
 If your grammar is left recursive, you should redesign it so that it is no longer left-recursive.

-Since your grammar only has a single operation, precedence will not yet be an issue.
-However, if you can include more than one such operation, you will need to think about the associativity of your operator.
+Since your grammar only has a single combining form, precedence will not yet be an issue.
+However, if you can include more than one such combining form, you will need to think about the associativity of your combining form.
 Is it left or right associative?
-For example, addition is typically left associative, therefore the following expression should produce the following AST
+For example, addition is typically left associative, therefore the following expression